PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 .. todo::
-    finish intro to first section
-    finish note in hand applicability section
-        sign example(s) with orientation or hand configuration out of phase? continue x-slot selection
+    (sign example with orientation or hand configuration out of phase?) continue x-slot selection
-    'no movement' sign example(s)
     fix references in the movement type section update / delete refs to “transcription process” in the movement type section joint activity description not completed